abhiktech/jpmorgan-virtual-internship/README.md

 ## Project 2 : Implement the Perspective open source library in prepearation for data visualization
 This task was an extension of the previous one where I integrated JP Morgan Chase's `Perspective` library to manipulate the previously computed data feeds and periodically update and display them visually using `React`.

+## Project 3 : Display data visually for traders
+This task was pretty trivial.
+It simple involved improving the UI/UX and adding additional functionality.